jamashita/publikum/packages/monad/README.md

 ### `Schrodinger<A, D>`

-This is an interface, this retains either result, succeeded one or failed one, and also describes status for `Superposition`.
+This is an interface, this retains either result, succeeded one or failed one, and also describes the status for `Superposition`.

 4 classes implement `Schrodinger` and each of them means